lean-mind/savvily-book-converter-python/README.md

 ### Ghostscript

-The scripts use Ghostscript to do a final merge of the complete book (if converting to PDF), make sure its installed and available in your systems `PATH`.
+The scripts use Ghostscript to do a final merge of the complete book (if converting to PDF), make sure its installed and available in your system's `PATH`.

 ### Sed